List of M*A*S*H characters: Frank Burns

-Major (later Lieutenant Colonel) Franklin Delano Marion "Frank" Burns is the main antagonist in the film (played by Robert Duvall) and the first five seasons of the television series (Larry Linville).
+Major (later Lieutenant Colonel) Franklin Delano Marion "Frank" Burns is the executive officer and main antagonist in the film (played by Robert Duvall) and the first five seasons of the television series (Larry Linville).
 Burns first appeared in the original novel, where he had the rank of captain.

 In the novel, Burns is a well-off doctor who attended medical school, but whose training as a surgeon was limited to an apprenticeship with his father in Fort Wayne, Indiana.
 Nonetheless, he maintains a dismissive attitude toward his better-trained colleagues, blaming others for his failures.
 He unjustly accuses a rookie orderly, Boone (Bud Cort in the film), of killing one of his patients and nearly kills another patient, earning him retaliatory assaults from Duke and Trapper John.
-As Burns holds the same rank as Hawkeye in the novel Blake tries to make sure neither is on duty at the same time, but cannot do so when things get busy.
+As Burns holds the same rank as Hawkeye in the novel, Blake tries to make sure neither is on duty at the same time, but cannot do so when things get busy.
 His medical incompetence causes Colonel Blake to instead assign Trapper John as Chief Surgeon.
 In the novel, the extent of the relationship between Burns and Houlihan is unclear and only rumored to be sexual.
 In the film, it is overtly sexual and broadcast throughout the camp when Radar puts a microphone under Hot Lips' bunk in her tent.
 After the "Swampmen" learn that Burns is having an affair with Houlihan, Hawkeye taunts him about it, baiting him to attack just as Blake enters the tent.
 The next day, Burns is permanently sent away for psychiatric evaluation in a straitjacket, shot full of tranquilizers.
 In the novel, the confrontation is less violent, and Burns is simply transferred to a VA hospital stateside.

-In the film and the subsequent TV series, Frank Burns' rank is that of major.
+In the film and the subsequent TV series, Frank Burns's rank is that of major.
 The film version includes elements of the novel's Major Jonathan Hobson, a very religious man who prays for all souls to be saved.
-In the TV series, he is very high-strung, with a penchant for uttering what are often bizarre or redundant cliches and malapropisms; one example is from "The Interview" (season 4, episode 24), in which Burns describes marriage as "the headstone of American society".
+In the TV series, he is very high-strung, with a penchant for uttering what are often bizarre or redundant clichés and malapropisms; one example is from "The Interview" (season 4, episode 24), in which Burns describes marriage as "the headstone of American society".